Small Change in Cambodia: Siem Reap Floating Villages

 Since beginning our operations in Cambodia, INTRO Travel has been working directly with Tonle Sap village chiefs to help support the local families.
 Also known as the floating villages, these settlements outside of Siem Reap are unlike anything you've ever seen before... picture houses on stilts surrounded by flooded forests and lush rice fields.
 We take travellers off the beaten path and into the homes of locals we have relationships with, meaning we get to show a glimpse of life in these villages whilst remaining considerate.
 This is all thanks to our local legend/guide Sokha, who you can read more about on our blog here!
 In Cambodia, school is free but supplies are not, meaning many children can't attend because they struggle to afford the necessary items.
 Thanks to the generosity of our travellers and hustle of our staff, our first charity drop to the children at the Meychrey floating village included over 250 packages of school supplies!

 Ready to make a difference?
-Travel is set to return better than before with people choosing holidays that don’t just look good on Instagram but have a positive impact.
 Find out more about our Small Change initiatives here.

 Cruising through the energetic streets of Phnom Penh, meeting friendly locals, sampling street food, learning about Cambodia’s history, discovering the crystal waters of Koh Rong and experiencing the breathtaking Angkor Wat are just some of the incredible moments you'll have backpacking in Cambodia.
 Click here to check out the itinerary and inclusions of our Cambodia Intro small group tour and get planning your next well-deserved adventure!